 1. Submit your Deposit

 In order to accept your admission and reserve your space, you must submit a $200 non-refundable tuition deposit by the deadline.
-Your deposit is a pre-payment towards your tuition and reserves your space at FIU for one year.
+Your deposit is a pre-payment towards your tuition and reserves your space at FIU.
 Your deposit MUST be submitted before signing up for orientation.

 For more deadlines see the Academic Calendar.

-Orientation is mandatory for all FIU students.
-It’s where you’ll meet your advisor, register for classes and learn about your life at FIU.
-Choose your date on MyFIU or learn more from the links below.
+Orientation is mandatory for first year and transfer students.
+It’s where you’ll connect with an advisor, register for classes and learn about life at FIU.
 Visit Orientation & Family Programs to learn more.